 My starter of Brixham white crab, brown crab emulsion, dashi jelly and pickled turnip

 All chatter ceased with the arrival of the various courses which were really excellent.
-Like at Brockencote Hall (where we’d spent the previous night) you could mix and match between the seasonal and the market menus (there was also a tasting menu) and so I opted for the Brixham white crab with brown crab emulsion, followed by the salt chamber aged beef fillet with short rib and salsify.
+You could mix and match between the seasonal and the market menus (there was also a tasting menu) and so I opted for the Brixham white crab with brown crab emulsion, followed by the salt chamber aged beef fillet with short rib and salsify.

 Salt chamber aged beef, short rib, butternut, salsify and beef jus